 Over the past few months we have been very busy recruiting volunteers and interviewing local residents to gather contents for the upcoming exhibition.
+We are very pleased to say that the exhibition is now open and will be on display until the 6th October 2019.
+Don’t miss it!
 To know more, please read the press-release below.
-Hope to see many of you there!

 Capturing an evolving place and its community from the 1950s onwards